-The main focus for weather monitoring will be at the "Smokey" Joe Williams Field.
-The weather will be monitored by computer, phone app and weather observers coordinated through the Tournament Director.
+The main focus for weather monitoring will be at the little league complex.
+The weather will be monitored by iStrike lightning detector, computer, phone app and weather observers coordinated through the Tournament Director.

 All major decisions about the safety of the participants in the tournament will go through the Tournament Director and Game Officials.
 The Tournament Director or designee will monitor weather or any other event that might arise concerning the games.